 Now that you have your Twitter and Facebook handles, buy the URL.
 Do this at once because if URL hijackers love to buy up URLs that they perceive to be useful to someone.
 Very important: once you have your social media handles THAT ARE EXACTLY THE SAME ON ALL PLATFORMS, buy the URL ASAP.
 Do not take a coffee break.
 Do not do this “tomorrow”.

 To Blog or Not To Blog?

 When you set up your website/blog, you should also make sure you have a responsive web design which simply means that it is mobile phone friendly.
-Google will reward you but more importantly, your audience can access you on their smart phones and they are doing everything these days on their phone including making purchasing decisions.
-YOU MUST BE MOBILE FRIENDLY.
+Google will reward you but more importantly, your audience can access you on their smartphones and they are doing everything these days on their phone including making purchasing decisions.
+You want to make sure that your web design is MOBILE-FRIENDLY.
 If your current website/blog is not a responsive web design, time to fix it!
 Yes, it’s that important!

-- Best results for blogs is when they are posted regularly and consistently.
+- The best results for blogs are when they are posted regularly and consistently.
 If you can swing it, I’d suggest 1x per week, same day every week.

-- Best times are Monday, Friday and Saturday at 11 a.m, while the worst time is 11pm-8am (My traffic patterns differ.
-My best days to post are Sunday, Monday and Tuesday.
+- The best times are Monday, Friday, and Saturday at 11 a.m, while the worst time is 11 pm-8 am (My traffic patterns differ.
+My best days to post are Sunday, Monday, and Tuesday.
 Friday and Saturday are my lowest traffic days.
-I post at 6am but my best traffic referrals start around 10:30am ish).
+I post at 6 am but my best traffic referrals start around 10:30 am -ish).